-Sports clubs need to be especially careful when posting club-related pictures or material on social networking websites (Facebook, Instagram, Twitter, and Snapchat).
-These sites are open to the public and the content on these sites can be directly associated with your club, including any photos that appear to be hazing.
+Sports clubs need to be especially careful when posting club-related pictures or material on social networking websites (Facebook, Instagram, Twitter, Snapchat, Tik Tok, etc.).
+Utilize social media wisely as it can be a recruitment tool.
+All sport club social media sites are open to the public and the content on these sites can be directly associated with your club.
 Please remember to only post content that is suitable for public exposure.
 Educate all members of the club to use caution when using these sites.